 Why trust Kerry, you might ask.
 Very good question.
 Over the past decade, she's developed a proven track record of literary matchmaking through her book blog, Pickle Me This, book reviews in The Toronto Star, Chatelaine, the Walrus, and other places, and also with her monthly books column on CBC Ontario Morning.
 She's been editor of the Canadian books website 49thShelf.com since 2011, which has provided her an expert perspective of what’s going on in Canadian publishing and which titles are worth readers’ attention.
 Through her website, newsletter, and social media channels, there are literally thousands of readers who’ve come to trust her recommendations and she takes that commendation really seriously.

-The four books chosen are:
+The three books chosen for this fall are: